Oladipin/yoga-club/README.md

   - The our forms of yoga section clearly explains to users the two forms of yoga that the club engages in which are:

-  1. yoga as exercise and
+  1. Yoga as exercise and
-  2. yoga as therapy
+  2. Yoga as therapy

   ![Forms of yoga we take](documentation/Forms-of-Yoga.PNG)

-- Our meeting times and location
+- Our meeting times and locations
   - This section contains the meeting times and locations and a clickable button "join us now!".
   - the join us now button redirect users to the sign up page.